Comparative Literature, Bachelor of Arts College of Letters & Science

 Career Alternatives

-A Comparative Literature major offers an excellent enhancement to pre-professional training, preparing students for graduate study in medicine, dentistry, veterinary medicine, and other science fields as well as law and business, besides of course journalism and publishing, teaching, or graduate study in literature.
+A Comparative Literature major trains students to communicate , analyze, argue, appreciate, empathize.
+As such it offers an excellent enhancement to pre-professional training, preparing students for graduate study in medicine, dentistry, veterinary medicine, and other science fields as well as law and business.
+The work students do in the major relates directly to publishing and journalism; it can also lead to a teaching career and to further graduate study in literature and related areas.

 Honors & Honors Program